natesobeck/muscle-memories/README.md

 Since this project is such a passion project, there's a lot more that I'd like to do with it.
 Heres some planned updates for the futture:

-- Add ability to delete exercises only if you created it and it is not currently in any Program.
+- Add ability to delete exercises only if you are the creator and the exercise is not currently in any Program.
 - Add search functionality for programs, exercises and forum posts.
 - Refactor to include muscle groups as a static asset so they may be seleected from a dropdown.
 - Create user-friendly easy PDF printouts of the programs so people can run them.